 The term “hazard insurance” shall have the same meaning as provided for “hazard insurance”, “casualty insurance”, “homeowner's insurance”, or other similar term under the law of the State where the real property securing the consumer credit transaction is located.

 15 U.S.C.A. § 1639d(i)(1)&(2) (emphasis added).
 Section 1639d is titled, "Escrow or impound accounts relating to certain consumer credit transactions."
 Translation: The statute applies primarily to residential mortgage loan transactions.

-Please Read The Disclaimer.
-Copyright 2015 by Dennis J. Wall.
+Please Read The Disclaimer. ©2016 by Dennis J. Wall, author of "Lender Force-Placed Insurance Practices" (American Bar Association 2015).
 All rights reserved.